argoproj/argo-cd/docs/user-guide/commands/argocd_app_diff.md

 ### Options

 ```
-  -N, --app-namespace string                              Only render the difference in namespace
       --exit-code                                         Return non-zero exit code when there is a diff (default true)
       --hard-refresh                                      Refresh application data as well as target manifests cache
   -h, --help                                              help for diff